 Prognosis after a disc injury is usually good.
-Occasionally there may be some chronic level of back pain and tightness of the hamstring muscle group at the back of the thigh.
-Treatment of any lingering symptoms or muscle tightness is very important for the proper function of the lumbar spine and lower limb, reducing the risk of any future injury.
+Occasionally there may be some chronic level of back pain and/or tightness of the hamstring muscle group at the back of the thigh.
+Treatment and rehabilitation of any lingering symptoms or muscle tightness is very important for the proper function of the lumbar spine and lower limb, reducing the risk of any future injury.

 Arthritis means inflammation of a joint.
 There are two main groups.
 First, osteoarthritis, the wear and tear of the joints from overuse or trauma.
 The early effects of osteoarthritis (pain and restriction), may be helped by osteopathy.
 Except for the very young, we all have joints which may show some evidence of wear and tear and it is important to encourage the quality of movement and relieve any muscle tightness over joints which could lead to further damage.
 Joint health and flexibility go hand in hand and the maxim 'use it or loose it' is often true.

 Secondly, autoimmune arthritis such as rheumatoid arthritis, is where the immune system can target a person's own joints.
 There are very many kinds of autoimmune arthritis which can be helped conventionally by medication.
 Osteopathy can help in maintaining as good a function of the joints as possible and relieving associated muscle spasm.